|

 looks up to get it.
 As the dog tips its head up it will they will

 automatically sit.
-Consistancy of working this way with the sit will
+Consistency of working this way with the sit will

 produce the response on command.